JvanKatwijk/dabradio/README.md

 Qt
 ------------------------------------------------------------------

-The software uses the Qt library and - for the spectrum and the constellation diagram - the qwt library.
+The software uses the Qt library, the `CMakeLists.txt` assumes Qt5, the dabradio.pro file can easily be changed to use Qt4.

-The `CMakeLists.txt` assumes Qt5, if you want to use Qt4, and you want to have the spectrum in the configuration, be aware of the binding of the qwt library (i.e. Qt4 and a qwt that uses Qt5 does not work well).

 -----------------------------------------------------------------
 Raspberry PI